DarthMandL0R3/oVirt_engine_Backup/README.md

 ## Future Tasks

-1. Housekeeping the mountpoint for every environment backups.
+1. Housekeeping the mountpoint for every environment backups. -> COMPLETED
-2. Intergrate with mass sharing systems such as Syncthing.
+2. Intergrate with mass sharing systems such as Syncthing. -> COMPLETED

 ## Notice